How to add allergen info to your menu (EU 1169/2011 guide for restaurants)

 - Milk (including lactose)

-- Nuts — almonds, hazelnuts, walnuts, cashews, pecans, brazil nuts, pistachios, macadamia
+- Tree nuts — almonds, hazelnuts, walnuts, cashews, pecans, brazil nuts, pistachios, macadamia

 - Celery